-Let's explore how Blaze works by building two progressively capable toy implementations from scratch.
-We'll start simple and layer on complexity until we have something that mirrors the real thing.
+Here, we're going to explore how Blaze works under the hood—by building two progressively capable toy versions of Blaze from scratch.
+We'll start simple and layer on complexity until we have something that mirrors the real Blaze.
 This will give you a solid mental model of what's happening every time Blaze touches one of your templates.

 composer require livewire/blaze

 If you have a Livewire application using Flux, that's it!
 Blaze will automatically kick in and optimize your Flux components.
-Here's a before and after comparison on an application using Livewire, Flux and Blaze:
+Here's a before and after comparison on an application using Livewire, Flux, and Blaze; the performance overlays you see here are a tool that comes with Blaze:

 use Livewire\Blaze\Blaze;